There is a dragon called “Procrastination.”

 Otherwise, you will get caught in a cycle of epiphanies that will destroy your writing progress.

-Your internal editor will always be there, at the end of your journey, waiting for you.
+Never.
+No matter how many times you slay him, your internal editor will always be there, at the start of your next writing journey… waiting for you.

 His sword is double-edged: